Long-Term Memory

 The key: ORQO's knowledge graph is built on a formal ontology — a scientific classification system that can semantically categorize any piece of knowledge, regardless of domain.
 Not ad-hoc tags.
 Not keyword matching.
 A peer-reviewed theory of how knowledge is structured.

 This is fundamentally different from standard AI retrieval.
 Most platforms use RAG — Retrieval-Augmented Generation — which treats your documents as flat bags of text chunks and finds the most similar ones.
-Long-Term Memory goes further: it classifies every piece of content by what kind of knowledge it is, connects it through typed semantic relations, and lets agents traverse that structure.
+Long-Term Memory goes beyond traditional RAG: it classifies every piece of content by what kind of knowledge it is, connects it through typed semantic relations, and lets agents traverse that structure — giving them structured reasoning over knowledge, not just text similarity.

 What Happens When You Enable It

-Toggle Long-Term Memory on your project page, and three things start happening automatically:
+Toggle Long-Term Memory on your project page, and four things start happening automatically:

 - Document uploads are classified and added to the knowledge graph.

-- Web content captured by agents goes through the Knowledge Curator for evaluation before classification.
+- Web content captured by agents goes through the Knowledge Curator to strip boilerplate before classification.

 Your agents gain access to the QueryKnowledgeGraph tool — they can search, inspect, and navigate the graph through 11 structured directions.